archaelus/edump/README.md

 Efficient Erlang Crashdump Analysis Tools.

 I find `erl_crash.dump` files essential for debugging production systems after they've crashed, but these files are a pain to deal with by hand.
 OTP comes with `crashdump_viewer`, but that tool doesn't work with really large files, is hard to use programatically, and tricky to build on.

+> Note: crashdump_viewer had poor large file support in 2015, but
+> since then it seems to have had updates to use a similar segment
+> indexing strategy. crashdump_viewer probably works reasonably with
+> large files now, but my complaints about it being hard to use
+> programmatically are still true.

 `edump` is an Erlang library for efficiently parsing and analysing information in `erl_crash.dump` files.
 The main trick it uses is to build an index of segments in a full crashdump file.
 Indexing the file, or reading the file without an index requires reading the entire thing to find what you want, but an `edump *.eidx` file will give you random access to segments inside a crashdump of any size.

 This library includes code for parsing different kinds of crashdump segment, can reconstruct process dictionaries, message queues and stacks from process heaps, and perform a number of basic analysis on information usually present in crashdumps.

 ## Build